 This easy chicken taco casserole is the perfect weeknight meal.
 With salsa, green chiles, and fresh peppers and onions, it packs a punch of flavor that is loved by kids and adults alike.
 Use gluten free pasta for a healthier option!
+Taco night, redesigned, with the Mexican flavors you love.

-Yes, that is PASTA you see in my chicken taco casserole recipe.
+Today, we're making a chicken taco casserole.
+And yes, that is PASTA you see in my chicken taco casserole recipe.
 And no, pasta is not paleo.

 We don't eat a lot of pasta in our house, but when we do, we try to make sure it is gluten free.
 If it's grain free, that's an even bigger win!

-Absolutely!
+You can definitely sub a different meat here if you want to!
 One of the things I love about this recipe, and casseroles in general, is the flexibility.

 I used ground chicken, but you could sub any other ground meat if you wanted to.
 Turkey would be the most similar, but you could also use ground pork or ground beef if you wanted to.